 “I’m looking forward to finding out more about the different specialities in medicine and I’m open-minded about which field I end up in at the moment, but I do have an interest in both psychiatry and neurology.
 I can’t wait to start and am really grateful to Children Today for their part in helping me in the first part of my journey to becoming a doctor.”

-Not one to let her disability stand in her way, Beth also competes at elite level in para-dance, specialising in ballroom and Latin and enjoys hand-cycling as a hobby too.
+Beth also competes at elite level in para-dance, specialising in ballroom and Latin and enjoys hand-cycling as a hobby too.

 We wish Beth the best of luck in her academic endeavours and look forward to hearing about her future successes!